V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – muntumbawu : male energy, manhood

-– munzita : female, woman, wife
+– munzita : female, woman, wife, spouse

 – munziula : grave robber to steal bodies or the effects of the dead at night